zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Applying trained rules.md

 1. Click **...** at the top of the document
 2. Click **Apply trained rules**
 3. Wait while the document refreshes and the rules are applied
-4. When a message appears saying "A new version of this Invoice is available", click **Refresh Invoice** to view the updated invoice
+4. When "A new version of this Invoice is available" appears, click **Refresh Invoice** to view the updated invoice

 You can then continue processing the document as normal.